openhab/openhab-google-assistant/README.md

 * Sometimes the Account Linkage needs to be done twice and repeated
 * Currently there is support for any switchable device (light, plug etc.)
-* Thermostats are not fully implemented
+* Thermostats are implemented and further functionality is being added
+* Google Assistant does not respond to querying the current brightness of an item
 * More Unit Test & Integration Test will be added soon